kwokkayan/StudySafe_B_Group_L/ReadMe.md

 ## Project Information
-- StudySafe Core is contained in the app *StudySafe_Core*
+- StudySafe Core is contained in the app *core/StudySafe_Core*
-- StudySafe Trace is contained in the app *StudySafe_Trace*
+- StudySafe Trace is contained in the app *trace/StudySafe_Trace*
-- Custom user model for Taskforce member and device is contained in the app *users*
+- Custom user model for Taskforce member and device is contained in the app *core/users*
 ---
 ## Limitations
 - Currently, no limitations are discovered and all functionalities work as specified.